adityaghatge/Sound-Bot/SoundBot.md

                     case '5': // button 5 up arrow
                         if (bhit == '1')
                         {
-                            d_mutex.lock();
+                            //Move forward if there is nothing in front in manual mode d_mutex.lock();
                             if (manual_mode == 1 && d > 8)
                             {